Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Problem Setup and Related Work

 Despite their strong empirical performance, straightforward IRLS algorithms generally lack strong theoretical guarantees.
 To illustrate this, for the geometric median problem \citep{weiszfeld1937point,Beck:2015vn}, which minimizes $F(\bx) = \sum_{i=1}^n \|\bx - \bx_i\|$, an IRLS method iteratively reweights the data points with weights $w_i^{(k)} = {1}/{\|\bx^{(k)} - \bx_i\|}$.
 If $\bx^{(k)} = \bx_1$, then $\bx^{(k+1)} = \bx_1$, as the weight for $\bx_1$ becomes infinite. \citet{daubechies2010iteratively} indicate the same problem of infinite weight in IRLS for sparse recovery.
 To address this issue, a common strategy is to introduce a smoothing parameter that bounds the weights from above, like choosing $w_i^{(k)} =1/(\epsilon^2+\|\bx_i-\bx\|^2)^{1/2}$ or $w_i=1/\max(\epsilon,\|\bx_i-\bx\|)$.
-This strategy is used heuristically in \citet{JMLR:v15:zhang14a,lerman2015robust}.
-Still, as pointed out in \citet{peng2024global}, this method only converges to an $\epsilon$-approximate solution, and no theory exists on its global convergence rate.
+This strategy is used heuristically in \citet{JMLR:v15:zhang14a,lerman2015robust,lerman2018fast}.
+Still, as pointed out in \citet{peng2022global}, this method only converges to an $\epsilon$-approximate solution, and no theory exists on its global convergence rate.

 Researchers have used different insights to reach a consensus on dynamically updating the weights \citep{daubechies2010iteratively,fornasier2011lowrank}.
-Recent advances in IRLS \citep{kummerle2020iteratively,peng2024global} suggest applying the ``Dynamic Smoothing Parameter'' strategy, which adaptively chooses the regularization parameter based on the current weights.
-Under this strategy, they prove that the IRLS algorithm converges linearly to the solution of the original problem.
-However, we note that such an analysis of IRLS has not been applied to manifold optimization problems such as RSR, and the only theoretical guarantee in nonconvex optimization provided in \citet{peng2024global} yields a local result in which the initialization must be very close to the solution.
+Recent advances in IRLS \citep{kummerle2020iteratively,peng2022global} suggest applying a dynamic smoothing-parameter strategy that adaptively selects the regularization parameter based on the current weights.
+Under this strategy, they prove that the IRLS algorithm converges linearly to the solution of the original problem. { However, we note that such an analysis of IRLS has not been applied to manifold optimization problems such as RSR.
+Furthermore, the only theoretical guarantees in nonconvex optimization that arise in $\ell_p$ minimization for $p<1$ yield a local result in which the initialization must be very close to the solution.
+Initial results required that the initializer be very close to the solution \citep{daubechies2010iteratively}, while some more recent results have improved and extended these results \citep{kummerle2018harmonic,kummerle2021scalable,peng2022global,peng2023convergence}. }

 Another work that examines dynamic smoothing on manifolds is \cite{beck2023dynamic}, where the authors prove a sublinear convergence rate for a gradient method to a stationary point.